lzzrhx/voxel-space-engine/README.md

 The folder picotron contains a version for the [Picotron](https://www.lexaloffle.com/picotron.php) fantasy console written in Lua.

-The folder sdl contains a version using SDL2 written in Odin.
+The folder sdl2 contains a version using SDL2 written in Odin.